anotherkaizhang/mCodeGPT/README.md

 ## Acknowledgments

-mCodeGPT project is partially supported by NCI U01CA274576, CPRIT RR180012, and UTHealth internal funding
+mCodeGPT project is partially supported by NCI U01CA274576, CPRIT RR180012, and UTHealth

 ## Support